 A Stage 1 drought imposes mandatory watering restrictions and requires effort on the part of customers.
-Stage 1 watering restrictions will appear in the City of Windhoek operating rules.
+Corresponding watering restrictions will appear in the City of Windhoek operating rules.

-- Projected usable surface water contents available between 18 and 24 months on May 1 (see Figure 1). - Watershed characteristics such as precipitation, wind and soil moisture indicate severe and prolonged dryness. - Other water suppliers are engaging to enact mandatory watering restrictions. - Customers believe that mandatory watering restrictions are appropriate, to save water. - State water officials are engaged in drought response activities. - Circumstances warrant possible adverse impacts on water-dependent businesses involved in outdoor water use.
+- Projected usable water supplies correspond to Category C (See Table 1). - Watershed characteristics such as precipitation, wind and soil moisture indicate severe and prolonged dryness. - Other water suppliers are engaging to enact mandatory watering restrictions. - Customers believe that mandatory watering restrictions are appropriate, to save water. - Government and Regional water officials are engaged in drought response activities. - Circumstances warrant possible adverse impacts on water-dependent businesses involved in outdoor water use. - Targeted savings is monitored.